 Rilonacept Long-Term Incentive Plan.
 In December 2019, the Compensation Committee approved a long-term incentive plan (the "RLTIP") under the 2018 Plan to incentivize eligible employees of the Company and its subsidiaries to achieve the Company's performance goal of obtaining U.S. Food and Drug Administration approval of rilonacept in the U.S. for the treatment of recurrent pericarditis (the "RLTIP Milestone").
 The RLTIP provides for (a) an initial grant of a performance-based cash award and PSUs covering Class A Shares and (b) the potential for a grant of time-based RSUs covering Class A Shares, in each case, under the 2018 Plan.
 The target award value for each of the cash award and each of the PSU and RSU awards will be equal to one-third of a participant's annual target bonus for the year of grant, as determined in accordance with the RLTIP.
-Depending on the date-range within which the Compensation Committee certifies the achievement of the RLTIP Milestone (such certification date, the "Achievement Date"), the RLTIP provides for (a) an earnout percentage that can be achieved as to 100%, 50%, 25% or 0% and (b) an upside earnout percentage that can be achieved as to 50%, 25% or 0%.
+Depending on the date-range within which the Compensation Committee certifies the achievement of the RLTIP Milestone (such certification date, the "Achievement Date"), the RLTIP provides for (a) an earnout percentage that can be achieved as to 50%, 25% or 0%.
 No awards will be earned or vest, and the RSU award will not be granted, in the event the Achievement Date does not occur by a specified date.
-The cash award is eligible to be earned and vested upon the Achievement Date with respect to an amount equal to the target award value multiplied by the earnout percentage, subject to adjustment by the Compensation Committee.
-The number of Class A Shares issuable under the PSU award as a result of the RLTIP Milestone will be equal to the target number of PSUs multiplied by the earnout percentage, and such PSUs will vest on the first anniversary of the Achievement Date, subject to continued employment on such date.
-The RSU award will be granted on the Achievement Date with respect to a number of shares valued at (a) the target award value multiplied by (b) the sum of the earnout percentage and the upside earnout percentage as determined in accordance with the RLTIP, and will vest on the second anniversary of the Achievement Date, subject to continued employment through such date.
+The cash award is eligible to be earned and vested upon the Achievement Date with respect to an amount equal to the target number of PSUs multiplied by the earnout percentage, and such PSUs will vest on the first anniversary of the Achievement Date, subject to continued employment on such date.
+The RSU award will be granted on the Achievement Date with respect to a number of shares valued at (a) the target award value multiplied by (b) the sum of the earnout percentage and the upside earnout percentage as determined in accordance with the RLTIP.
+And will vest on the second anniversary of the Achievement Date, subject to continued employment on such date.
+The RSU award will be granted or vest, and the RSU award will not be granted, in the event the Achievement Date, subject